 In 2017, Hideki Matsuyama prevailed winning his second PGA Tour title of the season and fourth overall.
 He is the sixth player to successfully defend the title having won the year previous.
 He won on the fourth hole of a playoff outlasting Webb Simpson with a birdie putt on the short Par-4 17th.
 Matsuyama finished the week T6 in Driving Accuracy, T19 for Driving Distance, T2 in GIR and a mediocre 47th in Strokes Gained Putting.

-In 2016, Rickie Fowler let a two shot lead slip away on the Par 4 17th hole when he hit a driver through the green and into the water.
+2016 saw Rickie Fowler let a two shot lead slip away on the Par 4 17th hole when he hit a driver through the green and into the water.
 This opened the door for Hideki Matsuyama who went on to capture the title in a dramatic four hole playoff.

 Matsuyama finished the week 35th in Driving Distance, T44 for Driving Accuracy, 1st for GIR and 16th for Scrambling.
 His ball-striking delivered the lions shared of his strokes gained on the field average finishing 10th in Strokes Gained Driving and 5th in Strokes Gained Approach.